-- delivered under the management of informed clinician with specialised expertise in psychogeriatric care, and - evidenced by an individualised multidisciplinary management plan, documented in the patient's medical record, that covers the physical beychological, emotional and social needs of the patient and includes negotiated goals within indicative time frames and formal assessment of functional ability.
+- delivered under the management of ar informed by a clinician with specialised expertise in psychogeriatric care, and - evidenced by an individualized multidisciplinary management plan, documented in the patient's medical record, that covers the physical, psychological, emotional and social needs of the patient and includes negotiated goals within indicative time frames and formal assessment of functional ability.

-Psychogeriatric care is set applicable, the primary focus of care is acute symptom control.
+Psychogeriatric care is not applicable if the primary focus of care is acute symptom control.

-Psychogeriatric care excludes care within meets the definition of mental health care.
+Psychogeriatric care excludes care which meets the definition of mental health care.